ptvirgo/lunchbreak-workout/README.md

 # Setup notes

-The lib/Strength directory contains:
+In addition to the libraries, lib/Workout directory contains:

 * Required database(s)
-* A simple Exercise.pm library that accesses the required databases
 * exercise_tables.sql, which configures empty tables expected by the library and script.
 * convert.pl:  point this at a '|' separated list of exercises and